 Assistant Dean of Students in the University for Student Affairs and Associate Director for Student Emergency Response Systems

 La Tonja Ellis

 Senior Program Coordinator, Student Disability Services

 Assistant Dean and Director, Career Services, School of Social Service Administration

 Director, Resources for Sexual Violence Prevention

-Associate Director for Diversity Initiatives, Biological Sciences Division (BSD)
+Director of Diversity Initiatives, Office of Diversity & Inclusion, Biological Sciences Division (BSD)